It’s Never Too Late For A Great Smile

 - Correct relapse after previous orthodontic treatment due to lack of long-term retainer wear

-- Jaw surgery to correct discrepancy between the upper and lower jaws.
+- Jaw surgery to correct a discrepancy between the upper and lower jaws.

 Orthodontic treatment is no more uncomfortable for adults than for children.
 Adults undergoing orthodontic treatment report the same level of comfort as children (although we find that adults are more willing to tell us about the soreness).